EljoPleqi/jammaker-lewagon/README.md

-The Jam Maker is a small tool designed to help you create playlists that last as long as the total length of the recipe.
+Jammaker is a small tool designed to help you create playlists that last as long as the total length of the recipe.